-- 2 Eggs (for the whites only)
+- 2 eggs (for the whites only)

-- Cream of Tartar
+- Cream of tartar

 Now listen, right about now you’re going to be thinking “Christy is crazy.
 This is never going to form stiff peaks.
 I’m sure this is as good as it will get.
 I might as well give up and just ice the cake.”

-Note about following this recipe: The pattern on “the internets” these days seems to be taking a recipe, making fifty thousand substitutions and alterations to it, and then getting your tinsel in a tizzy when it doesn’t turn out exactly like the original recipe said it would.
+Note about following this recipe: The pattern on the internet these days seems to be taking a recipe, making fifty thousand substitutions and alterations to it, and then getting your tinsel in a tizzy when it doesn’t turn out exactly like the original recipe said it would.
 I’m not saying you would ever do that, mind you, but I do want to issue a word of caution that this is one of those recipes which really must be followed to the letter.
 If you go rogue, you get rogue results.
 Maybe those will be good, maybe those will be bad, but they won’t be on me either way.

 Look!
 We have stiffness!
-You can see how the icing is maintaining the trail left by the beaters rather than sliding back into a glop.
+You can see how the and maintains the trail left by the beaters rather than sliding back into a glop.
 This is what we want.
-Now add in your vanilla….

-This icing is very stable and keeps well for up to a week on an ice cake stored in the refrigerator.
+This icing is very stable and keeps well for up to a week on an icebox cake stored in the refrigerator.
 Enjoy!